alifhasnain/Check-internet-connection-Android/README.md

     }
  ```

- You should also remove the listener in your `onStop()` method or it will be keep running on a background thread and waste battery.
+ You should also remove the listener in your `onStop()` method or it will be keep running on a background thread and cause thread leak.

  ```java
  @Override